Meister1593/joy2/README.md

 > firefox client_test.html
 ```

-press a button the  joystick...
+press a button o the  joystick...